bensteinert/crolabefra-setup-poc/README.md

 # Cross-Language Benchmarking Framework - POC Project

 ## Introduction
 In 2010 I graduated in media computer science in the field computer graphics or, in more detail 'photo'realistic image generation using MonteCarlo path tracing methods.
 For more details, please have a look at my thesis [here](https://ben-steinert.net).
-At that time, I implemented a MonteCarlo PathTracer named "Chroma" in C++.
+At that time, I implemented a Monte Carlo PathTracer named "Chroma" in C++.
 In 2015 I did a restart of my renderer, but I wanted to take up the challenge with Java, because this is the eco system I work with today in my daily job.
 And I wanted to see, whether the following statement from 2010 is still valid:

 > The JVM cannot beat native C/C++ in the field of computer graphics.